CA-Labs/dss-data-save/README.md

 }
 ```

-This example would try an *update* on field `value` (setting its property `value` to value `2`) for a  vertex which would be retrieved from a lookup by `name` and `surname` fields (if multiple vertices match this query, the update is only applied to the first one, so please **be sure** lookup criteria match exactly one vertex e.g. query by some unique field).
+This example would try an *update* on field `value` (setting its property `value` to value `2`) for a  vertex which would be retrieved from a lookup by `name` field (if multiple vertices match this query, the update is only applied to the first one, so please **be sure** lookup criteria match exactly one vertex e.g. query by some unique field).
 On the other hand, the following example would mean an *insert* action:

 ```json
 {